ethan-rogers/missile_booster_code/README.md

 # Optimization for a three stage missile

 An application for optomizing the mass ratios for a multi-stage rocket.
+A brief summary of metheadology and results is provided but for much more detail see `technical-report.odf`.

 ![alt text](graphs/screenshot.png)